My Internship in Canada: Accolades

 The film had its North American premiere at the 2015 Toronto International Film Festival, where it received an honourable mention from the Canadian film jury.
 It was released in the province of Quebec on 2 October 2015, on seven screens, with a wide release in the province on 9 October 2015.
 In December, the film was announced as part of TIFF's annual Canada's Top Ten screening series of the ten best Canadian films of the year.
-In January 2016 it won the Canada's Top Ten Film Festival People's Choice Award, voted on by audiences in Toronto.
+In January 2016, it won the Canada's Top Ten Film Festival People's Choice Award, voted on by audiences in Toronto.

 The film garnered four Canadian Screen Award nominations at the 4th Canadian Screen Awards in 2016, including Best Picture, Best Supporting Actor (Irdens Exantus), Best Original Screenplay (Philippe Falardeau) and Best Sound (Bernard Gariépy Strobl, Daniel Bisson, Claude La Haye and Benoît Leduc).
 For the 18th Quebec Cinema Awards (formerly known as the Prix Jutra), it won Best Supporting Actor (Exantus), Best Original Score and Best Editing.

 It was shortlisted for the Prix collégial du cinéma québécois in 2016.

+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.